 People often move to sunbelt states to take advantage of work opportunities there.
 Retirees also may choose a sunbelt state to retire in at least part of the year.

 Therefore, these areas have become highly populated, especially from 1970-1990.
 However, the cost of living has begun to rise in places normally thought of as having the most affordable metropolitan locations.

 The Kindler Institute classified 15 states as part of the sunbelt.
 Three other locations became a part of this list later, probably because of their favorable climate and economic conditions.
-This original list of 15 states shows you where most people live in this region as of 2022.

 Texas broke away from Mexico in 1836, about nine years before it became a part of the United States.
 California followed suit in 1850.
 By 1912, Arizona, New Mexico and other states held by Mexico were ceded to the U.S., to which they originated as territories.